over404/rick-et-mortyr/README.md

 3) Open the folder where you extracted the selfbot.

-4) Click on the blue file button and click on Open Powershell

-5) In Powershell, copy this

-`npm i discord.js@11.6.3`

-Bravo!
+4) Lanch install packages.bat

+5) Wait ...

+Good !
 The selfbot is ready